pemdel/alx-system_engineering-devops/0x01-shell_permissions/README.md

-prints all the groups of the current user
+changes owership of a file